Admitted Student Next Steps – Fall Enrollment

 As a student admitted for the Fall semester, below are your next steps to accept your offer and enroll at Purdue.
 Click on each step for more detail.

 myPurdue is the online portal through which you will conduct business with the University now and once you are enrolled.
-Your portal provides a "new student task list" and indicates when you have completed the necessary steps to enroll.
+Your portal provides a new student task list and indicates when you have completed the necessary steps to enroll.
 To gain access to your myPurdue portal, you must activate your online career account via the account activation website.
 You will need your Purdue University ID (PUID) number and your career account setup password, both of which were provided in your admission offer letter.
-View a PDF of how to activate your career account (Size: 464KB).

-Accept your admission offer as soon as possible and no later than May 1 (within 21 days for those admitted after April 10).
-A nonrefundable $200 deposit will be required to accept your offer.
+Accept your admission offer no later than May 1 (or within 21 days for those admitted after April 10).
+A nonrefundable $400 deposit will be required to accept your offer.
 The deposit will be applied toward first-semester fees and the housing contract fee (if you contract with University Residences).

-Students interested in on-campus housing in University Residences should visit the housing website for information about availability and contracting.
-Information about off-campus housing, including cooperative housing, fraternities and sororities and area rental properties also is available online.
+If you're interested in on-campus housing in University Residences, visit the housing website for information about availability and contracting.
+Visit the on- and off-campus housing website for information about cooperative housing, fraternities and sororities and area rental properties.

 Fee statements will be sent to your @purdue.edu email address and accessible through myPurdue in July.
 No paper fee statements will be mailed.

-May 1 is the priority deadline to apply for Learning Communities.
+May 5 is the priority deadline to apply for Learning Communities.
+The Learning Community application will be available beginning December 12.
 Spaces are limited and placement announcements are made in early June.

 Purdue requires final grades from any coursework completed prior to enrollment, and it is your responsibility to ensure we receive official documentation (including any final transcripts).
 Purdue's expectation is that admitted students will maintain a consistent level of academic performance, and we reserve the right to rescind an offer of admission to any student who demonstrates a significant decline in grades between admission and enrollment.